What Is a Broody Hen, and How Do You Stop Her Being Broody?

 Having said that, you need to make sure the hen gets food and drink during this time, and this may involve forcibly removing her from the nest box and shutting it off until she has taken refreshments.
 Wearing sturdy gloves is a good precaution when doing this, to make sure you don’t get pecked.

-A related anti-broody trick is to place a packet of frozen peas or sweetcorn kernels underneath the hen in the nestbox.
+A common anti-broody trick is to place a packet of frozen peas or sweetcorn kernels wrapped in a blanket or tea towel underneath the hen in the nestbox.
 Crushed ice cubes in a bag will do the trick, too.
 This has the dual impact of cooling the chicken down and making life in the nest box too uncomfortable for brooding.

 Sometimes a simple obstacle such as a plant pot or a couple of bricks will have the desired effect.
 If the hen can’t access the nest box, she can’t sit there and brood.